karenrni/Analyzing-Torontos-Speeders/README.md

-# Exploring Excessive Speeding Trends in Toronto
+# Tracking Speed Demons: Exploring Excessive Speeding Near Traffic Cameras in Toronto School Zones

 ## Overview

-This project analyzes extreme speeding patterns in Toronto using data from the [Mobile Watch Your Speed Program](https://open.toronto.ca/dataset/mobile-watch-your-speed-program-speed-summary/).
+This project analyzes extreme speeding patterns around schools and traffic cameras in Toronto using data from the [School Safety Zone Watch Your Speed Program Data](https://open.toronto.ca/dataset/school-safety-zone-watch-your-speed-program-locations/) and [Traffic Camera dataset](https://open.toronto.ca/dataset/traffic-cameras/).
 By visualizing speeding hotspots and identifying trends, this study aims to highlight areas with frequent violations and discuss the implications for road safety and enforcement strategies.
-The project also explores whether traffic calming measures or enforcement zones effectively reduce extreme speeding incidents.
+The project also explores whether traffic calming measures or enforcement zones effectively reduce extreme speeding incidents around school zones.

 ## File Structure